Building Defects Report

 How are Defects determined?

-When determining defects, it is critical that a suitably qualified and experienced Consultant, who is an expert in building, be engaged to undertake an adequate inspection and provide relevant information on the defect causes and requirements under the relevant Standard or Building Code of Australia.
+When determining defects, it is critical that a suitably qualified and experienced Consultant, who is an expert in building, be engaged to undertake an adequate inspection and provide relevant information on the defect causes and requirements under the relevant Australian Standard or the Building Code of Australia.
+The Australian Standards and Building Code are a minimum requirement.

 An experienced Building Consultant can evaluate any defects or issues within new or older buildings and provide suitable information for remedial works.
-It is important to note that not all defects are covered by the Australian Standard such as condensation mould, or in Heritage or older buildings as the method of construction is completely different to the buildings of today.
+It is important to note that not all defects are covered by the Australian Standard such as condensation mould, or in potential Heritage buildings (1849-1900) or older buildings (1900-1930) as the method of construction is completely different to the buildings of today.

 What’s in a building defect report?